lexyblazy/TicTacToe/README.md

-# This is the freecodecamp wikipedia viewer zipline
+# This is the freecodecamp Tic Tac Toe zipline

-# The app is hosted on https://codepen.io/lexyblazy/pen/Gvvgxg
+# The app is hosted on https://codepen.io/lexyblazy/full/ZJJJxa